-The PHA may not disclose to the owner any confidential information provided to the PHA by the family in response to a PHA request for documentation of domestic violence, dating violence, sexual assault, stalking, or human trafficking, except at the written request or with the written consent of the individual providing the documentation [see 24 CFR 5.2007(a)(4)].
+The PHA may not disclose to the owner any confidential information provided in response to a PHA request for documentation of domestic violence, dating violence, sexual assault, or stalking except at the written request or with the written consent of the individual providing the documentation

+[24 CFR 5.2007(a)(4)].

-The PHA will inform owners of their responsibility to screen prospective tenants, and will provide owners with the required known name and address information at the time of the initial HQS inspection or before.
+The PHA will inform owners of their responsibility to screen prospective tenants, and will provide owners with the required known name and address information upon request.
 The PHA will not provide any additional information to the owner, such as tenancy history, criminal history, etc.

-3-III.F.
+3-III.E.
 CRITERIA FOR DECIDING TO DENY ASSISTANCE